OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/building-upgradeable.md

     zos add MyContract

+If you are working in a local development network like [Ganache](http://truffleframework.com/ganache/), you will need to [configure](http://truffleframework.com/docs/getting_started/project#alternative-migrating-with-ganache) your `truffle.js` file before running the `push` command.

-Push your application to the desired network by running:
+You can now push your application to the desired network by running:

     zos push --network <network>

-which will create a `package.zos.<network>.json` file with all the information specific to the chosen network.
-If you are working in a local development network like [Ganache](http://truffleframework.com/ganache/), you will need to [configure](http://truffleframework.com/docs/getting_started/project#alternative-migrating-with-ganache) your `truffle.js` file before running this command.
+which will create a `zos.<network>.json` file with all the information specific to the chosen network.
+The format of this file is discussed in the [Advanced topics](advanced.md) section.

-Now you can create an upgradeable version of each of your contracts with:
+To create an upgradeable version of each of your contracts, run:

     zos create <contract_name_1> --network <network>
     zos create <contract_name_2> --network <network>